Electric dipole moment: Energy and torque

-The scalar dot "⋅" product and the negative sign shows the potential energy minimises when the dipole is parallel with the field, maximises when it is antiparallel, and is zero when it is perpendicular.
+The scalar dot "⋅" product and the negative sign shows the potential energy minimizes when the dipole is parallel with the field, maximizes when it is antiparallel, and is zero when it is perpendicular.
 The symbol "×" refers to the vector cross product.
 The E-field vector and the dipole vector define a plane, and the torque is directed normal to that plane with the direction given by the right-hand rule.
 A dipole in such a uniform field may twist and oscillate, but receives no overall net force with no linear acceleration of the dipole.
 The dipole twists to align with the external field.

 However, in a non-uniform electric field a dipole may indeed receive a net force since the force on one end of the dipole no longer balances that on the other end.
 It can be shown that this net force is generally parallel to the dipole moment.